-The first group of villages to be electrified is in the ‘Zombo Cluster’ (Zombo, Nyali, and Madumezi).
-These sites will be used as our pilot projects; which will enable us to develop, refine, and improve our delivery capability as we expand our operations in the Kilosa District.
+The first group of villages electrified was the ‘Zombo Cluster’ (Zombo, Nyali, and Igunga).
+First power was turned on in the Zombo in December 2016.
+The Zombo cluster serves as our pilot project; which will enable us to develop, refine, and improve our delivery capability as we expand our operations in the Kilosa District.

-The first facility will electrify approximately 400 residential and 20 to 30 commercial customers and generate approximately 50 kilovolts of power.
-At full capacity the Zombo Cluster (3 sites) is expected to require 100 – 150 kilovolts of capacity and electrify 1,000 to 1,500 residential and small business customers.
-The first power is expected to be delivered in the Second Half of 2016.
+Installed capacity at the Zombo facility is 50 kilovolts of power.
+At full capacity the Zombo Cluster (3 sites) is expected to require 150 – 250 kilovolts of capacity and electrify 1,000 to 1,500 residential and small business customers.

-Along with our partners, the Kilosa District Council, Redavia, and Husk, we are currently engaged in a planning exercise to develop a launch schedule for the next 15 mini-grid locations in the Kilosa District.
+Along with our partners, the Kilosa District Council, we are currently engaged in a planning exercise to develop a launch schedule for the next 15 mini-grid locations in the Kilosa District.